Its programe can be streamed through its website

 Part 1, which ends with the introduction of Fagin to young Oliver Twist, an impish Sia Gbamoi, quickly draws you into the story, helped along by a heavy electronic score from Seymour Milton and Benji Bower, which at times is no more than drawn out, disquieting noise well suited to the rough and tumble of the streets.
 The moody and highly effective lighting bears the signature of Jackie Shemesh.

-There follows an inexplicably long 30 minutes interval, the result of which is to drain any tension out of the performance.
-As a result, Part 2 takes some time to establish itself and regain a grip on you.
+Part 2 takes a little time to establish itself and regain its grip on you.
 When it finally does, it’s intensely powerful.
 A trio between Oliver, Nancy and Sykes, an intricate blend of power play and jealousies, is gripping; as is the climax of the tale, in which Oliver reveals himself to be, in the Dodger’s own words, ‘a conniving, thieving, opportunistic little sh*t.’

-Fagin’s Twist is a fascinating piece of dance theatre, anchored by a seamless blend of dance languages.
-It has its longueurs, however, and perhaps not enough narrative to fill its 90 minutes; and it should seriously consider halving the length of that energy sapping interval.
+Fagin’s Twist is a fascinating and original piece of dance theatre, anchored by a seamless blend of dance languages.
+It has its longueurs, but is nevertheless well worth 90 minutes of your life!

 Age Guidance: 8+